projectdiscovery/nuclei/v2/pkg/js/modules/generated/markdown/telnet.md

 ## Types

-### Client
+### TelnetClient

- Client is a minimal Telnet client for nuclei scripts.
+ TelnetClient is a minimal Telnet client for nuclei scripts.

 | Method | Description | Arguments | Returns |
 |--------|-------------|-----------|---------|